Siletzia: Extent

 In central Oregon, Siletzia forms a platform on which the older, now defunct volcanoes of the Western Cascades rest.
 The younger High Cascades to the east are believed to rest on sediments that accumulated in the basin between Siletzia and the continent.

 In southern Oregon, Siletzia has been thrust against the Mesozoic Klamath Mountains of southern Oregon along the Klamath—Blue Mountain Lineament (KBML).
-Near Roseburg this contact is exposed at the Wild Safari Fault where the Late Jurassic Dothan Formation has been thrust over the Roseburg Formation.
+Near Roseburg this contact is exposed at the Wildlife Safari Fault where the Late Jurassic Dothan Formation has been thrust over the Roseburg Formation.

-Off the coast of southern Oregon, the western edge of Siletzia is the Eocene Fulmar fault.
+Off the coast of southern Oregon, the western edge of Siletzia is the Eocene Fulmar Fault.
 This is a strike-slip fault, where part of Siletzia has been split off; the missing piece may be the Yakutat terrane now at the head of the Gulf of Alaska.
 Further north, the terrane boundary is believed to come ashore near the Columbia River.

 The way the Crescent Formation wraps around the Olympic Mountains ("Oly" on the map) may reflect oroclinal bending as a result of being crushed against Vancouver Island.
 It has also been attributed to loss of the deposits originally overlying the Olympics prior to their uplift, resembling a dome where top and western end has been removed.

 Siletzia's actual thickness, and the estimates of that thickness, vary.
-Under Oregon, the Siletz terrane appears to extend 25 to possibly 35 km into the trough between the subducting Juan de Fuca plate and the edge of the continent, where it is slipping over sediments accumulated in the bottom of the trough.
+Under Oregon, the Siletz terrane appears to extend 25 to possibly 35 km into the trough between the subducting Juan de Fuca Plate and the edge of the continent, where it is slipping over sediments accumulated in the bottom of the trough.
 The Crescent terrane (under Washington) is believed to be thinner, from as little as 12 and 22 km under the western and eastern ends of the Strait of Juan de Fuca, but possibly as much as 20 and 35 km thick.